sdiehl/write-you-a-haskell/parsers.md

 ----------

 Our small language gives rise has two syntactic classes, values and expressions.
-Values are in *normal norm* and cannot be reduced further.
+Values are in *normal form* and cannot be reduced further.
 These consist of ``True`` and ``False`` values and literal numbers.

 ~~~~ {.haskell slice="chapter3/calc/Eval.hs" lower=8 upper=17}